TosbackCgusBridge-Bot/CGUs-versions/Zynga/Privacy Policy.md

 When you install our apps on your mobile device you can choose to receive push notifications, which are messages an app sends you on your mobile device even when the app is not on.
 You can turn off notifications by visiting your mobile device's "settings" page.

 **Opting Out of Black Diamond Slots Communications**
-You may opt out of all communications for Black Diamond Slots by sending an email to support@risingtidegames.com
+You may opt out of all communications for Black Diamond Slots by sending an email to support@risingtidegames.com (link sends e-mail)

 Note that if you opt-out of our Promotional Communications or other forms of communication, we may still e-mail or communicate with you from time to time if we need to provide you with information about the Service or if we need to request information from you with respect to a transaction initiated by you or for other legitimate non-marketing reasons, for example, if we update this Privacy Policy or our Terms of Service.